An Overview of New Testament Literature

 One can see from this overview that a parable is more than a simple story with a moral attached.
 You could define parable, as a figure of speech in which there is a brief or extended comparison.

-Acts is a narrative written to encourage, to inform, and offer an apologetic.
+The book of Acts is a narrative written to encourage, inform, and offer an apologetic.
 Luke was a Gentile whose writings are an excellent illustration of Hellenistic historiography.
-This was a kind of history writing which flourished from 300 BC — AD 200.
+This was a kind of history writing which flourished from 300 BC-AD 200.
 This style of history writing was not just a chronicle of past accounts; it was written to entertain (be good reading) as well as to inform, or offer an apologetic.
-The two volumes which Luke wrote, i.e., Luke-Acts, fits into this category of writing very well.
+The two volumes which Luke wrote, i.e., Luke-Acts, fit into this category of writing very well.
 You must bear in mind that Luke is writing a theological history, not unlike the Former Prophets in the Old Testament.
 Therefore, you do not only need to know what happened but the purpose which Luke had in mind when he selected and shaped the material in the fashion he did.
 What was Luke’s purpose?
 To understand Acts is to understand Luke’s interest in the church’s movement from Jerusalem to Rome, which was orchestrated by the Holy Spirit.
 To miss this point is to miss the point of the book.

 Letters were written to solve problems within various churches of the first century.
 Twenty-one of the New Testament books are letters (exceptions: the four Gospels, Acts, and Revelation).
-However, Revelation contains the seven letters to the seven churches.
-Acts contains the letter sent by the Council of Jerusalem to the churches of Asia Minor (15.23-29) and the letter sent by Claudius Lysias to Felix (23.26-30).
+However, Revelation contains seven letters to the seven churches.
+The book of Acts contains the letter sent by the Council of Jerusalem to the churches of Asia Minor (15.23-29) and the letter sent by Claudius Lysias to Felix (23.26-30).
 There are some general things one should observe concerning letters.
 Letters were actual letters.
 Some were more personal than others.
 They were not necessarily written for the public or for posterity (Luke 1.1-4; Romans 16.22; 2 Peter 3.14-16).
 The form of the letters followed the same pattern:

 - Name of the writer;